 Table A-3.
-List of constituents for which there is currently no EPA approved analytical method, but was identified by the Task Force as potential constituents of concern.
+List of constituents for which there is currently no EPA approved analytical method, or methods are no longer commercially available in Arizona, but were identified by the Task Force as potential constituents of concern.
 There is no requirement to test for these constituents at this time, however, this list will be re-evaluated periodically and constituents will be re-classified as needed.